 If your voter registration was rejected because you indicated you've "never resided" in the state, you can try to re-apply under another category.
 As an non-military overseas voter, your choices would be: "intend to return" or "return is uncertain."
-[Please see FAQ # 13 (above) discussing these categories]
+[Please see FAQ # 12 (above) discussing these categories]

-Alternatively, you could seek to apply to register to vote in another state if you have sufficient ties to that state.
-If you have a strong tie to another state, such as lengthy stays (30 days in-state is often a requirement to register to vote) or multiple visits to friends or relatives in-state, you may be able to use one of those addresses as your "US voting address."
+Alternatively, you could seek to register to vote under your own ties to a state, not as a "never resided" voter.
+If you have a strong tie to a state, such as lengthy stays (30 days in-state is often a requirement to register to vote) or multiple visits to friends or relatives in-state, you may be able to use one of those addresses as your "US voting address."